adelkesc/exercises_03/README.md

 Create a `Player` class which has three overloaded `Shout` methods.
 The first `Shout` method should take a `string` as argument, the second an `integer` and the third an `Enemy` object.

-The first `Shout` method should print the `string` provided, the second should print *“[int] is my lucky number!”* and the third should print *“The damage this enemy can do to me is [Damage]”*.
+The first `Shout` method should print the `string` provided, the second should print *"[int] is my lucky number!"* and the third should print *"The damage this enemy can do to me is [Damage]"*.
 Test the overloaded methods of your `Player` in the main method of your program.

 ## Exercise 5, Operator Overloading

 Create a `Time` class with two `integer` properties, `Hours` and `Minutes`.
 Overload the **+** operator so that it adds two `Time` objects, returning a new `Time` object.
 Create another overload method that adds an `integer` value (in minutes) to a `Time` object and returns a new `Time` object.
-Override the `ToString` method so that printing a `Time` object to the console displays *“Hours: X, Minutes: Y”*
+Override the `ToString` method so that printing a `Time` object to the console displays *"Hours: X, Minutes: Y"*

 ## Exercise 6, Ternary Operator